M1ckeysofine/portfolio/notes/The State of AI Security in 2025.md

 - Poisoned samples intentionally inserted into public training sets
 - Invisible “trigger phrases” that activate malicious behavior

-**Example 1**: In 2022, [Google’s image classification AI was tricked](https://www.usni.org/magazines/proceedings/2022/january/drinking-fetid-well-data-poisoning-and-machine-learning?utm_source=chatgpt.com) into identifying a turtle as a rifle due to adversarial perturbations.
+> In 2022, [Google’s image classification AI was tricked](https://www.usni.org/magazines/proceedings/2022/january/drinking-fetid-well-data-poisoning-and-machine-learning?utm_source=chatgpt.com) into identifying a turtle as a rifle due to adversarial perturbations.
 While subtle to the human eye, these changes exploited learned associations in the model’s training data.

-**Example 2**: A Chinese firm manipulated environmental cues to [deceive a Tesla vehicle’s AI system](https://www.usni.org/magazines/proceedings/2022/january/drinking-fetid-well-data-poisoning-and-machine-learning?utm_source=chatgpt.com), tricking it into veering into oncoming traffic.
+> A Chinese firm manipulated environmental cues to [deceive a Tesla vehicle’s AI system](https://www.usni.org/magazines/proceedings/2022/january/drinking-fetid-well-data-poisoning-and-machine-learning?utm_source=chatgpt.com), tricking it into veering into oncoming traffic.
 The attack leveraged poisoned training assumptions to subvert real-world behavior—illustrating the deadly potential of poisoned data in autonomous systems.

-> You don’t need to break the model—you just need to quietly influence what it learns.
+You don’t need to break the model—you just need to quietly influence what it learns.

 ### 3. 🧠 Model Leakage & Inference Attacks